Aleksander Heintalu

 Aleksander Heintalu (also known as Vigala Sass; until 1974, Aleksander Rassadkin; 31 May 1941 – 19 August 2015) was an Estonian agriculturist.
-He was more known by his practices in alternative medicine.
+He was more known by his practices in alternative medicine, and his following and popularization of Estonian neopaganism.

 He was born in Tartu.
 In 1981 he graduated from Estonian Agricultural Academy.

 He had examined herbs in Siberia and Far East.